As always, thank you for supporting The Cutting Room Floor on Patreon!

 Unused Ability

-According to the game's director, Masahiro Sakurai, several abilities, such as Rocket and Animal that were implemented in future Kirby games, were cut out of the final game, including one in which "Kirby could shrink down."
+According to the game's director, Masahiro Sakurai, in a Developer Interview of Kirby's Adventure, several abilities were cut out of the final game, including one "where Kirby could shrink down".
 These tiles of a tiny Kirby are found in sprite bank 8C, along with the graphics for the Mike and Ball abilities.
-The oddly-sized Kirby would have been used for a shrinking animation (Kirby does the raised hand pose for abilities like Crash and Light that aren't demonstrated right away).
+The slightly larger Kirby would have been used for a shrinking animation (Kirby does the raised hand pose for abilities like Crash and Light, ones that aren't demonstrated right away).

-The Mini ability might have been replaced with the UFO power.
+The shrinking ability might have been replaced with the UFO power.
 All of the other ability tiles are close together in graphic banks 80-99, while the UFO Kirby graphics are located in bank C6.
 UFO is also the last normal ability by ID, further supporting this theory.

 Track 16 (10 hexadecimal in-game) in the Sound Test is the Kirby's Dream Land title screen theme.
+This might be a leftover from when Kirby's Adventure was planned to be an NES port of Dream Land.

 The song that plays in the Fountain of Dreams cutscene prior to facing Nightmare only plays for around 19 seconds before stopping.
 However, letting it play for longer reveals that the last part loops 2 times before the main instrument is removed, leaving only percussion playing.